Signed in as:

 Mission and Values Statement: The Presidential Culinary Museum®, US Food History Museum™, The Inn of the Patriots™, Hail to the Chef™ Grille or Restaurant featuring our motto of E Pluribus Yum™ with All the Presidents' Menus™, and Presidential Service Center® continue to collect, preserve, and interpret history.
 Through exhibits, educational programs, tours, digital means, and web-based instructional methods, we foster a deeper understanding of the history of America's First Families' likes and dislikes towards food.
 We also showcase the culinary arts, banquets at Camp David, US State Dinners at the White House, everyday family cooking and favorites, china collections, and china selections.
 For Officially verified Presidential Service Badge (PSB) wearers and holders (with a serial number controlled by the White House Military Office), we include and showcase all of the contributions of each office to the preservation of the Presidency.
 Via loyalty, honorable military and civilian service, courage, commitment, obedience, zeal, and fidelity with no party lines or political influence, we perpetuate our craft and legacy.
 Core attributes underlying our values are integrity, accountability, initiative, and toughness.
 We will always be ready to answer the call when needed.

 Statement of Purpose: The purpose of The Presidential Culinary Museum® and Presidential Service Center™ is to educate the public about the social, political, military, economic, and natural history of serving the Presidency and First Family in all capacities and to emphasize their historical significance.
 We believe our purpose is to share all things PRESIDENTIAL globally across business, medicine, technology, and more - in a sharing and growing manner.
-The PSB badge wearers (with serial number) and civilian alumni additionally seek to care for one another in illness and health via contribution and scholarship awards.
+The PSB badge wearers (with serial numbers) and civilian alumni additionally seek to care for one another in illness and health via contribution and scholarship awards.